top of page

 Paipa

-Relax in the natural hot springs of Paipa.
-Our pick is the historic Hacienda El Salitre, which played a bit part in Colombia's struggle for independence.
+Discover the soothing natural hot springs of Paipa.
+We recommend the historic Hacienda El Salitre, a key location in Colombia's fight for independence.

 Iza